clintsayshi/cd0037-API-Development-and-Documentation-project/README.md

 }
 ```

-#### GET /questions
+#### GET '/questions?page=${integer}'

-General
-- Fetches a list of question objects
+- Fetches a paginated set of questions, a total number of questions, all categories and current category string.
-- Request Arguments: page(optional), to choose page number starting from 1
+- Request Arguments: page - integer
-- Returns an object with the keys:
-  - `success`, that contains a boolean value
-  - `categories`, that contains an object of `id: category_string` key: value pairs.
-  - `questions`, that contains a list of question objects
-  - `current_category`, a category name
-  - `total_questions`, that contains total number of questions returned
-- The results are paginated in groups of 10.
-Include a request argument to choose page number starting from 1.
+- Returns: An object with a success value, 10 paginated questions, total questions, object including all categories, and current category string

 Sample: curl http://127.0.0.1:5000/questions
 ```